Betteronsaturday/FBO1/README.md

-# FBO One Components
+# Vibe coding on FBO One components

 **Creating and testing different FBO One new components**
-- Filter chip
+- Custom filter chip
+-